I led end-to-end redesign to build the next-gen management system

 Impact

-“The redesigned system ensures perfect information sync across all warehouse key users.”
+“The redesigned system ensures perfect information sync across all key warehouse users.”

 Claire Hung